 - How could you determine if this problem was related to anesthesia agents?

-- Would median nerve SSEP have any value here?
+- Would median nerve SSEP, as compared to ulnar nerve SSEP, have any value here?
 Why?

 - Does it matter if the latency is unchanged or prolonged?

 - Would your concern be different if the response change occurred over 3 minutes rather than 20 minutes?